 Yeah, I thought, I mean it’s frustrating, right?
 How sometimes other people just...

-It was at this point that the line of thought we were spiraling down became too depressing for us to continue, so we did our best to abandon it and focus on shooting people in silence.
-But it wasn’t quite the same as before, with the looming specter of that conversation hanging over us.
+At this point the train of thought we were spiraling down became too depressing for us to continue, so we did our best to focus on shooting people in silence.
+But it wasn’t quite the same, with the looming specter of that conversation hanging over us.
 The weight of Nathan and I considering what type of people others were, and what type of people, deep down, we suspected we might be.

 “Don’t let my...situation get to you, when I’m gone”, Nathan said eventually.
-I’d ask what he meant, but of course I got the gist.
-I let him know without words that I didn’t really mind; that he was, in fact, worth the consideration.
+I’d ask what he meant, but I got the gist.
+I let him know without words that I didn’t really mind.
+That he was, in fact, worth the consideration.

-That was a sobering thought, and though it hurt us both to consider, I think the mere fact that it did let Nathan feel valued.
+That was a sobering thought, and though it hurt me to consider, I think the mere fact that it did let Nathan feel valued.
 I didn’t want to end the night on such a downer, but I could feel our time was just about up.

 “...maybe try and talk things out with your friend, eh boy?” said Nathan.